I was born some time ago,

 This is a Memoir as opposed to an Autobiography, because of the leeway given me thus.
 In other words, though I have, from age nine, kept journals –- They reach from the floor to the ceiling by now — I would never get this history written if I were to go back and uproot every piece of Info in my journals to make sure of the exact day, etc.

-Till next time, thank you for visiting my Website — And for reading especially my blogs that tell you what my Memoir’s intentions are.
-And thank you for just being you.
+Till next time, thank you for visiting my Website — And for reading my blog that tells you what my Memoir’s intentions are.